TechEmpower/FrameworkBenchmarks/frameworks/Ruby/ngx_mruby/README.md

 # [nginx + mruby](https://github.com/matsumoto-r/ngx_mruby) Benchmark Test

-The nginx app is inside [app.rb](app.rb)
-The nginx conf is inside [nginx.conf](nginx.conf) Requires a nginx compiled with ngx_mruby module
+The nginx app is distributes across a few files. most of it is in [nginx.conf](nginx.conf) The nginx conf is inside [nginx.conf](nginx.conf) Requires a nginx compiled with ngx_mruby module.
+It has been called nginx_mruby for lack of a better name

 ## Test URLs